salilab/imp/doc/tutorial/rnapolii_2.md

                                ["Rpb7"]]
 \endcode

-The movers section defines movement parameters and hierarchies of movers.  _rb_max_trans_ and _bead_max_trans_ set the maximum translation (in angstroms) allowed per MC step. _rb_max_rot_ is the maximum rotation for rigid bodies in radians.
+The movers section defines movement parameters and hierarchies of movers.  `rb_max_trans` and `bead_max_trans` set the maximum translation (in angstroms) allowed per MC step. `rb_max_rot` is the maximum rotation for rigid bodies in radians.

-_rigid_bodies_ is a Python list defining the components that will be moved as rigid bodies.
-Components must be identified by the _domain_name_.
+`rigid_bodies` is a Python list defining the components that will be moved as rigid bodies.
+Components must be identified by the _domain name_ (as given in the topology file).

-_super_rigid_bodies_ defines sets of rigid bodies and beads that will move together in an additional Monte Carlo move.
+`super_rigid_bodies` defines sets of rigid bodies and beads that will move together in an additional Monte Carlo move.

-_chain_of_super_rigid_bodies_ sets additional Monte Carlo movers along the connectivity chain of a subunit.
+`chain_of_super_rigid_bodies` sets additional Monte Carlo movers along the connectivity chain of a subunit.
 It groups sequence-connected rigid domains and/or beads into overlapping pairs and triplets.
 Each of these groups will be moved rigidly.
 This mover helps to sample more efficiently complex topologies, made of several rigid bodies, connected by flexible linkers.

 **Build the Model Representation**
 The next bit of code takes the input files and creates an